praisenter/manual.praisenter.github.io/pages/editing.md

 ![Editor unsaved changes prompt]({{ page.relpath }}assets/img/editor-unsaved-prompt.png){: .rounded .img-fluid}

-> NOTE: While editing, any item being presented will remain as-is.
+> **NOTE**: While editing, any item being presented will remain as-is.
 The next _show_ action you take with that item should pick up any changes that have been saved.

-> A best practice with any application is to save often.
+> **NOTE**: A best practice with any application is to save often.

 ## Copy / cut / paste[#](#copy--cut--paste)
 When editing an item, you can copy, cut, and paste content.
 For example, imagine you are entering Song Lyrics and verse 1 and verse 2 are nearly identical - don't recreate verse 2 from scratch - copy and paste verse 1 and then modify the copy.
 Another example is when you are editing multiple slides and you want some elements from Slide 1 on Slide 2, just select the elements and copy & paste them to Slide 2 - no need to recreate them.